The 2018 Silent Movies Calendar: "Music is Half the Picture"!

 To purchase the calendar, it's easiest if you use this Paypal button.
 It calculates shipping, lets me print out an accurate shipping label, and allows you to use either a Paypal account or a credit card.

 If you want calendars sent to different addresses, make a separate purchase for each address.

 You can also sent a personal check for $12 plus $4.44 postage to Rodney Sauer, 401 Spruce Street, Louisville CO 80027.

 Postage for one calendar is $4.24.
-For two or more, $5.05 for Priority Mail shipping.
-Write to me if you want a bulk order of more than ten calendars and I can cut you a deal.
+For two or more to the same address, $5.05 for Priority Mail shipping.
+Write to me if you want a bulk order of ten or more calendars and I can cut you a deal!

 For international orders, please use Paypal if you can: it greatly simplifies the shipping on my end, and I'll get the order out faster.